 Planning your natural dye garden:

 Natural dyes are beautiful and aesthetically pleasing.
-Each natural dye color is made up of several molecules of colour.
-Where chemical dyes are usually one color molecule or just two colour molecules, natural dyes contain many pigments in each color that our eyes see.
-This is why with chemical dyes, when we put two reds together that don’t match, it jars our sense of beauty.
+Each natural dye colour is made up of several molecules of colour.
+Where chemical dyes are usually one colour molecule or just two colour molecules, natural dyes contain many pigments in each colour that our eyes see.
+This is why with chemical dyes when we put two reds together that don’t match, it jars our sense of beauty.
 We say it clashes.

 I recommend planning your garden around both perennials and annuals, with a thought to the colours that each plant gives.
 Aim to have the three primary colours – blue, red, and yellow – represented in your garden in abundance.
-From these the full rainbow of colours will be available to you.
+From these, a full rainbow of colours will be available to you.

 In my climate, woad (Isatis tinctoria) will grow very well.
 It is impervious to summer frost.
-Its long tap root and extensive root system, allows it to thrive when temperatures soar in July and August, and yet continue to grow extra leaves and produce blues until it is buried by snow in November.
+Its long taproot and extensive root system, allow it to thrive when temperatures soar in July and August and yet continue to grow extra leaves and produce blues until it is buried by snow in November.

-In my climate there are several reds to choose from.
+In my climate, there are several reds to choose from.
 The commercial red that is used by traditional dyers is Madder.
 Madder requires deep, rich soil and a long, warm season to produce seed.
-However, the dye stuff is found in the root and the plant may be propagated through root cuttings, so it is not necessary to have seed.
+However, the dyestuff is found in the root and the plant may be propagated through root cuttings, so it is not necessary to have a seed.
 However, madder plants need to grow for 4 to 6 years and develop pencil thick roots to produce a strong dye.

 In a colder climate you will want to have 4 gardens beds, deeply tilled and amended with composted manure, for your madder garden.
 Madder plants themselves make an interesting ground cover.
 They sprawl across the ground with their Velcro like leaves, hiding the potential richness of colour beneath the soil.
 Madder likes calcium so the bed should be well limed before planting.